Induzio/ws-dcode/README.md

 Then visit:
          https://ysafe.io

-once verify if the sslkeys.log is present after visiting....
+once verify if the sslkeys.log is present after visiting by running below cmd in any terminal....

     ls $HOME/protolib/sslkeys.log